 VolcáNica, chronicles from an erupting country

 VolcaNica—which combines the word volcanic and the Central American nickname for Nicaraguans, nicas—is an acute, intense, insightful travel book, which offers a double-layered vision of the country’s volcanic nature, also reflected in its history of shake-ups, explosions, and outbursts.

 2019 - Ernesto Picco (Argentina)

-This book invites you to immerse yourself in the reality of the islands and tells us how people live in this small archipelago lost in the Atlantic, who inhabits it, what are their personal stories and what remains of that war that left more than 900 dead.
+This book is an immersion in the reality of the islands and paints a picture of how people live in this small archipelago lost in the Atlantic, who inhabits it, what are their personal stories and what remains of that war that left more than 900 dead.

 »How to apply

 To apply for the Michael Jacobs Travel Writing Grant, please carry out the following steps :

 - Click here to apply to the grant (make sure you change the language to English).